Specifications

 Aircraft Details

-- Two U.S. corporate owners since new
+- Two US corporate owners since new

-- ProLine 21 Advanced avionics suite
+- ProLine 21 Advanced avionics suite with Collins flight deck

-- Ka-band Wi-Fi installed
+- KaBand Wi-Fi equipped

-- Engines and APU enrolled on MSP Gold
+- Engines and APU enrolled on MSP Gold maintenance program

 - No damage history

-- Total time: 5,194.3 hours, 2,513 landings (as of 05/25/2026)
+- Total airframe time: 5,194 hours, 2,513 landings

-- Engines AS907-1-1A, both with 4,194.3 hours
+- Engines: Honeywell AS907-1-1A, both at 4,194.3 hours

-- APU: 3,396 hours
+- APU: 3,396 hours, enrolled on MSP Gold

 - Forward galley with coffee maker and microwave

-- Aft belted lavatory, reconfigured forward galley
+- Aft belted lavatory

 - New carpet installed in 2020 (Duncan Aviation)